-The rotation symmetry implies that $\DD \hat{R} \hat{f}_\stat$ is a zero eigenmode of the linearised evolution and its corresponding order parameter is $\ii r_{\stat}$, i.e.\ purely imaginary.
+The rotation symmetry implies that $\DD \hat{R} \hat{f}_\stat$ is a zero eigenmode of the linearised evolution and its corresponding order parameter \((\DD \hat{R} \hat{f}_\stat)_1(0)\) is $\ii r_{\stat}$, i.e.\ purely imaginary.

-The stability condition in \cref{def:linear-stability} is necessary to exclude other non-decaying eigenmodes, similar to the results in \cite{dietert-fernandez-gerard-varet-2016-preprint-landau-damping-pls}.
-We prove the results directly, because we need to handle the case of poles at $\Re z =0$, which can be the boundary of the resolvent.
+Next we prove that the linear stability from Definition \ref{def:linear-stability} is sharp for the original system without the complexification, similar to the results in \cite{dietert-fernandez-gerard-varet-2018-landau-damping-pls}.
+We prove the results directly, because we need to handle the case of poles at $\Re z =0$, which can be the boundary of the resolvent set.

 \begin{proposition} Let $b_r \ge 0$ and assume the stationary state $\hat{f}_{\stat}$ is regular enough such that $\| r_{r} \|_{p_{b_r}} < \infty$ and $\| r_{i} \|_{p_{b_r}} < \infty$.